airr-community/ogrdb/scripts/readme.md

 ### Prerequisites

 *Germline_file - FASTA file containing the IGHV reference germline sequences provided as input to the inference tool.*
+*Germline_file - FASTA file containing the IGHV reference germline sequences provided as input to the inference tool.*

 * Sequences must correspond exactly to those used by the tool.
 * They must be IMGT-aligned